ibm-skills-network/labs-knowledgebase/docs/Lab Tools/cloud-ide-kubernetes.md

     - Noun-phrases
     - Relations (Transformer)
     - Syntax
 - Launch Application - This is how you view the application you run within Cloud IDE.
-This will open a tab either within Cloud IDE or your browser
+Launch Application starts a proxy server that makes your local app accessible through the cloud IDE.
+You can run it with a built-in live server or with a framework-specific server (e.g., Flask, Express via npm)

+  - How to use:

+    - Start your server.
+(Note: If you used the built-in live server a notification with the port opened will appear)

+    - Go to Skills Network Toolbox, and input the port.

+    - Press "your application" to access the server within the cloud IDE, or open a new tab to access it from you browser